cdklabs/cdk-nag/docs/NagPack.md

 ### Custom Logging

-``s give `NagPack` authors and users the ability to create their own custom reporting mechanisms.
-Read the [](./.md) documentation for more details
+`NagLogger`s give `NagPack` authors and users the ability to create their own custom reporting mechanisms.
+Read the [NagLogger](./NagLogger.md) documentation for more details

 ## Using a NagPack